Lucida: Lucida OpenType

 First released in March 2012, this collection includes OpenType math fonts in regular and bold weights, and Lucida Bright, Lucida Sans Typewriter, and Lucida Sans text fonts in the usual four variants (regular, italic, bold, bold italic).
 The regular math font includes an entirely new math script alphabet in Roundhand style, among other new characters.
 The Lucida Bright text fonts include Unicode Latin character blocks including Basic Latin, Latin-1, and Latin Extended-A characters for American, Western European, Central European, Turkish, and other Latin-based orthographies.

 Lucida Sans

 A family of humanist sans-serif fonts complementing Lucida Serif.
 The italic is a "true italic" rather than a "sloped roman", inspired by chancery cursive handwriting of the Italian renaissance, which Bigelow and Holmes studied while at Reed College in the 1960s.

 Lucida Grande

 A version of Lucida Sans with expanded character sets, released around 2000.
 It supports Latin, Greek, Cyrillic, Arabic, Hebrew, Thai scripts.
-It is most notable for having been used as the system font for macOS until version 10.10.
+It is most notable for having been used as the system font for OSX until version 10.10.